 Sporadic: These situations have no pattern or order to them and could be for projects, special caseloads, and other similar situations where an employee is needed for a short period of time, or off and on or on an occasional basis over a period of time.
 The expected duration is form 6 to 9 months with an absolute outside limit of one year from the initial date of hire.
 These positions are usually less than 40 hours a week.

 Part-time on going: This covers regular, on-going part-time employment.
 The total hours worked in a week is less than 20 hours.
 There can be occasional fluctuations in the hours worked without triggering a violation of this category but the total hours must average less than 20 per week.
 Full-time schedules will not be approved.
-These positions will only be approved for a maximum of 1040 hours in a calendar year.

 These positions are outside of the classified service, but are subject to allocation to classes and assignment to pay grades of the State classification plan.
 The rate of pay set for a temporary position must be the hiring rate which would apply were the position in the classified service.
 The hourly rate is based on the Executive Branch Temporary Employee Pay Plan.